exist2021/A2A/content/pages/How to get a free custom domain email address.md

 Are you paying for a email address?
 Are you a small business or a freelancer?
 Do you keep buying new domains and need emails for them?
 If your answer is YES, then you should read further.

 ## Emails are getting expensive and all freebies plans are over.
 Nowadays, emails are costing a lot more than it used to do.
 I remember in early days they would offer emails free when you purchased a domain.
-One of the earliest domains I have still has a free email from Godaddy, also i still have a free custom domain email id from Gsuite ( Now known as Google Workspace) for free.
-Google has stopped the Suite Legacy plan and [has made people pay for it](https://support.google.com/a/answer/60217?product_name=UnuFlow&visit_id=637967487199948467-450874955&rd=1&src=supportwidget0).
+One of the earliest domains I have still has a free email from Godaddy, also i still have a free custom domain email id from Gsuite ( Now known as [Google Workspace](https://workspace.google.com/) for free.
+Google has stopped the GSuite Legacy plan and [has made people pay for it](https://support.google.com/a/answer/60217?product_name=UnuFlow&visit_id=637967487199948467-450874955&rd=1&src=supportwidget0).

 ## Google Workspace Woes